NetoPedro/RNAFoldingDeepRL/README.md

 ### Environment

 The environment is responsible for storing a RNA object and return rewards based on an action.

 #### Reset Function

+ The reset function is the initial step at each epoch, to reset to default values the fields and variables of the environment.
+A new RNA object is also created to store the new sequence and with reseted values.
+This function is called by the __ init __ function.

 #### Step Function

+ The step function receives an action, and using that action it decomposes the action in 2 positions to be connected.
+This is followed by a call to the pairing function.
+The reward is constructed with the new value of free-energy subtracted to the old one.
+This let's us know if there was any kind of improvement to the structure.
+Finally, it is also responsible for checking if it is possible to further improve the model.
+If it isn't then the returned value 'done' must be set to true.

 ##### Rewards